World Cup 2026

 In partnership with the Seattle FIFA World Cup 26™Local Organizing Committee, the Alliance will keep you informed and engaged as we prepare to host the world’s largest sporting event in 2026.
 Seattle will host six World Cup matches, June 11–July 19, 2026.
-The Final Draw is set to take place in December 2025, with teams assigned to specific match schedules, including venues and kick-off times, shortly thereafter.
+The Draw is set to take place at 9 a.m.
+(PST) on Dec.
+5, 2025, with teams assigned to specific match schedules, including venues and kick-off times, shortly thereafter.

 There will be several distinct ticket sales phases from the start of sales in September through to the final match on July 19, 2026.
 Each phase may differ in purchasing processes, payment methods and ticket products, and full details on each phase will be released in the coming months.